FHedin/mc_LJ/README.md

 It is possible for the user to define custom energy functions using the Lua scripting language (http://www.lua.org/).
 See input_file.inp and the ./plugins directory for more details.

 For enabling Lua plugins files use when compiling:
   * cmake -DUSE_LUA=1 ..

-You will most probably have to edit the CMakeLists.txt file for adding paths to the Lua include and library directories For best performances you can use the LuaJIT implementation : http://luajit.org/
+You will most probably have to edit the CMakeLists.txt file for adding paths to the Lua include and library directories.
+For best performances you can use the LuaJIT implementation : http://luajit.org/

 ----------------------------------------------
 ## DOCUMENTATION
 ----------------------------------------------
 Check the doc directory that contains programming documentation.

 For updating the documentation, run doxygen in the current directory (http://www.doxygen.org)

 ----------------------------------------------